 Lynne Macziewski, Associate Head of School | Head of Middle School

 Lynne Macziewski became the Head of Middle School in 2017.
 She holds a Bachelor of Arts degree in biology and secondary education and a master’s degree in curriculum and instruction from The University of St. Thomas (Saint Paul, Minnesota).
-She then obtained an M.Ed. in educational leadership from the University of Minnesota (Minneapolis).
+She then obtained an M.Ed. in educational leadership from the University of Minnesota (Minneapolis) and holds a certificate in school management and leadership through a joint program from Harvard Graduate School of Education and Harvard Business School.

 Prior to assuming her role as Head of Middle School at GPS, Lynne was at the Blake School in Minneapolis for 15 years.
 There she taught middle school science and held roles as the Science Department Chair and the Middle School Assistant Director, where she redeveloped the middle school advisory program with a focus on building caring relationships and a strong school and family partnership.
 During her time at Blake, she was named the Juliet Nelson Distinguished Teacher of the Year.